nattsp/RepData_PeerAssessment1/PA1_template.md

 medianSteps <- median(stepsperday$StepsPerDay)
 ```

-Let's plot a histogram showing the frequency of particular number of steps per day.
+Let's plot a histogram showing the frequency of particular numbers of steps per day.
 The plot also shows both the median and mean steps per day.

 ```r